 Benefits and Drawbacks of Writing in the First Person

-Writing an essay in the first person – opposed to writing a third person essay – indicates the writer is speaking solely from their own perspective, and not that of another person.
+Writing an essay in the first person – opposed to writing a third person essay – indicates the writer is speaking solely from their perspective, and not that of another person.
 Hence, information will be delivered or a story told using such words as “I,” “we,” “me,” “mine,” “us,” “ours” and “our.”
 For example, “I was told about this remote island over a year ago by a friend who was there during a hurricane.
 His story immediately attracted me to the place, and luckily when we visited, we were blessed with great weather and our holiday was blissful.”

 For this reason, the first person is popular for writing autobiographies and memoirs, and for writing about personal experiences and non-fictional works where the writer can also make themselves one of the characters in the narrative.
 However, there are some limitations to writing in the first person.
-The first limitation, and possibly the most apparent one, is that the writer is restricted to just one viewpoint, which can make the writing awkward, constricted and possibly too narrow.
-Less cautious or inexperienced writers can fall into the trap of putting the entire focus of the essay, or most of it, on themselves, even in situations where other characters, subjects or even events require some attention.
-So, if you had previous been wondering, “what is first and third person,” you should now have a good idea what the first person voice is all about.
+The first limitation, and possibly the most apparent one, is that the writer is restricted to just one viewpoint, which can make the writing awkward, constricted, and possibly too narrow.
+Less cautious or inexperienced writers can fall into the trap of putting the entire focus of the essay, or most of it, on themselves, even in situations where other characters, subjects, or even events require some attention.
+So, if you had previously been wondering, “what is first and third person,” you should now have a good idea of what the first person voice is all about.

 Benefits and Drawbacks of Writing in the Third Person

 Now, what about the third person?
 Using the third person viewpoint is, in fact, another versatile writing tool that can be used for writing narrative essays and other types of non-fictional works where the writer is not one of the story’s characters.
-Unlike the personal narrative essay style, the third person serves as a detached, unnamed and unspecified person used to convey information to the reader.
-Third person writing uses words such as: “she,” “he,” “they” and “it” when referring to characters and people.
-The writer never use the words “I” or “we” unless they are quoting directly.
+Unlike the personal narrative essay style, the third person serves as a detached, unnamed, and unspecified person used to convey information to the reader.
+Third-person writing uses words such as: “she,” “he,” “they” and “it” when referring to characters and people.
+The writer never uses the words “I” or “we” unless they are quoting directly.
 For example, “In 2005, the residents of the remote island suffered a devastating catastrophe, which took the form of a hurricane that was reported in the media as the worst in the island’s history.
 It took two years to clear up, and it was only then the islanders were able to start promoting their island as a ‘safe’ holiday destination again.”